didecentral/rwot-dir/_pages/rwot3-sf/topics-and-advance-readings/Proof-of-stake-without-native-coin.md

 ---
-title: "Architecture of proof-of-stake blockchain that doesn’t have native coin and its applicability to decentralized trading"
+title: "Architecture of Proof-of-Stake blockchain with no native coin and its applicability to decentralized trading"
 permalink: rwot3-sf/topics-and-advance-readings/Proof-of-stake-without-native-coin/
 ---